 Pillow Spray

 A very popular and delightful spray that calms, relaxes, and helps to induce sleep.
-Made with pure English lavender (L. Angustifolia) essential oil, hydrosol, and a few other essential oils.
+Made with pure English lavender (L. Angustifolia) essential oil, hydrosol, and a few other essential oils (chamomile and vetiver)

 We recommend spritzing your pillow just before you get into bed.